tdwg/ontology/README.md

 # TDWG Ontology

 TDWG has created a series of RDF and OWL ontology documents with associated documentation.
 The ontologies described by these documents are known in aggregate as the "TDWG Ontology".
-They are archived in this repository.
+These ontologies are no longer under development and the documents are archived in this repository.

+## Background

-These ontologies are used to define exchange and understanding of biodiversity data.
+The TDWG ontologies were intended to facilitate understanding and exchange of biodiversity data.
 Their original home was at [http://rs.tdwg.org/ontology/voc/Ontology.owl](http://rs.tdwg.org/ontology/voc/Ontology.owl).
-For background on the history of the ontology see Section 2.4 of the [Report of the TDWG Vocabulary Management Task Group (VoMaG)](https://github.com/tdwg/vocab/blob/master/gbif_TDWG_Vocabulary_Management_Task_Group_en_v1.0.pdf); Permanent URL: [http://www.gbif.org/resource/80862](http://www.gbif.org/resource/80862).
+For a detailed history of the ontology see Section 2.4 of the [Report of the TDWG Vocabulary Management Task Group (VoMaG)](https://github.com/tdwg/vocab/blob/master/gbif_TDWG_Vocabulary_Management_Task_Group_en_v1.0.pdf); Permanent URL: [http://www.gbif.org/resource/80862](http://www.gbif.org/resource/80862).

-## Status of components of the TDWG Ontology
+## Components of the TDWG Ontology still in use

-The TDWG Ontology is no longer under development.
-The following individual ontologies do not have well-known alternatives and appear to be in use by at least one provider.
-They are likely to remain in their current form until they are replaced by new TDWG Standards.
+The following individual ontologies do not have well-known alternatives and appear to be in use by at least one provider:

 - http://rs.tdwg.org/ontology/voc/Collection
 - http://rs.tdwg.org/ontology/voc/CollectionType